 While traveling over spring break is a popular way for students to enjoy themselves in a stress-free environment, it can also lead to potentially dangerous situations.

 With immigration being widely discussed, ROTC students maintain their pride for their homelands, while serving the U.S.

 During his first year in the Reserve Officers' Training Corps, Moyan Dong crawled through the snow in civilian clothes for a training exercise for two hours.
-While his fellow cadets wore their official ROTC gear during the exercise, the U.S. military does not issue the gear to cadets without U.S. citizenship, like Dong.
+His fellow cadets wore their official ROTC gear during the exercise, but the U.S. military does not issue the gear to cadets without U.S. citizenship, like Dong.
 By the end of the exercise, his jacket was frozen solid.

 The past week brought unseasonably high temperatures and sunshine to the Central New York region.

 During the winter months those on the Syracuse University campus normally walk briskly in puffy coats to get to a warm destination as soon as possible.
 Yesterday, these same people strolled around campus taking in the unusual February weather.

 On Thursday, Syracuse set a new record daily high with temperatures reaching 69 degrees.
 Friday’s weather tied the all time February record high set on Feb.
 19, 1981.

 Before the drag queens and kings could take the stage at Pride Union’s 15th Annual Totally Fabulous Drag Show, the participants spent hours transforming themselves.

 “Are you using that mirror?”

 “No, we are just feeling ourselves, go ahead.”